 With that said, the above is only a part of what the Affordable Care Act does.
 In all the law contains over 1000 provisions.
 You can learn more about the benefits, rights, and protections in the Affordable Care Act here, or keep reading to learn more.

 TIP: HealthCare.Gov is the official marketplace website to use if you want to lower costs on private health insurance and qualify for Medicaid under the Affordable Care Act!
 Make sure to shop during open enrollment for coverage inside or outside the marketplace.
 If you don’t obtain and maintain coverage each year, you could end up owing the Shared Responsibility Fee (please note the fee has been repealed 2019 forward).

 What is the Health Insurance Marketplace?

 The health insurance marketplace (also known as an exchange) is an online price comparison website where Americans can shop for affordable quality insurance and receive cost assistance for lower premiums, reduced out-of-pocket costs, or even qualify for Medicaid and CHIP.

-Many states have their own health insurance marketplace, and states that don’t have their own use the federal marketplace HealthCare.Gov.
+Many states have their own health insurance marketplace.
+Meanwhile, states that don’t have their own marketplace use the federal marketplace HealthCare.Gov.
 Find your state’s Health Insurance Marketplace now.

 ObamaCare and Cost Assistance